sekiguchi92/SoundSourceSeparation/README.md

 ```
 You can install all the packages above with `pip install -r requirements.txt`

-* Optional packages are listed below:
+* Optional packages are listed below
 ```
 cupy # for GPU accelaration (9.4.0 was tested) h5py # for saving the estimated parameters